Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 Exhausted job seekers have data behind the paranoia.
 [Greenhouse's 2024 State of Job Hunting report](https://www.greenhouse.com/blog/greenhouse-2024-state-of-job-hunting-report) said 18-22% of jobs posted on its platform in a given quarter were classified as ghost jobs, and that three in five candidates suspected they had encountered one.

-That breaks trust.

-Once candidates believe a meaningful percentage of postings are not real, they adapt rationally.
-They apply more broadly.
-They spend less time on each application.
-They use automation.
-They stop treating any individual posting as worthy of careful attention.
+That uncertainty breaks trust.
+Once candidates believe a meaningful percentage of postings are not real, they rationally apply more broadly, spend less time on each application, use automation, and stop treating individual postings as worthy of careful attention.

-Employers then receive lower-quality applications and conclude that candidates are careless.
+Employers then receive lower-quality applications and conclude that candidates are careless, overlooking how the system trained that behaviour.

-The system trained them to be careless.

 ## Hiring Managers Arrive Late